 The VX3258-PC-MHD also comes with flicker-free technology as well as a blue light filter for easy viewing.

 In this post, we went over the causes and symptoms of eye strain and covered why curved monitors are essentially one of the best defenses you can have against digital eye strain.
 We broke down the key elements to look for in a curved monitor and highlighted some of our top choices.
-To see a complete list of our curved monitors, click here.
+To learn more about ViewSonic’s monitors, click here.